Focke-Wulf Fw 190: Surviving aircraft and modern replicas

 Some 28 original Fw 190s are in museums or in the hands of private collectors around the world.

 In 1997 a German company, Flug Werk GmbH, began manufacturing new Fw 190 models as reproductions.
 By 2012, 20 had been produced, most flyable, a few as static display models, with airworthy examples usually powered by Chinese-manufactured Shvetsov ASh-82 twin-row, 14-cylinder radial powerplants, which have a displacement of 41.2 litres, close to the BMW 801's 41.8 litres, with the same engine cylinder arrangement and number of cylinders.

 The nearly intact wreck of an Fw 190 A-5/U3 (Werknummer 151 227) that had crashed in a marsh in a forest near Leningrad, Soviet Union, 1943 was located in 1989.
 After restoration in the US, the Fw 190 flew again (with the original BMW 801 powerplant) on 1 December 2010.
-Following the successful test flight, the aircraft was then trucked up to the Flying Heritage & Combat Armor Museum in Everett, Washington, where it was reassembled in April 2011 and returned to airworthy condition.
+Following the successful test flight, the aircraft was transported to the Flying Heritage & Combat Armor Museum in Everett, Washington, where it was reassembled in April 2011 and returned to airworthy condition.

 At least five surviving Fw 190A radial-engined aircraft are known to have been assigned to the Luftwaffe's JG 5 wing in Herdla, Norway.
 More German fighter aircraft on display in museums in the 21st century have originated from this unit than from any other Axis Powers' military aviation unit of World War II.

-The Turkish Air Force retired all of its Fw 190A-3 fleet at the end of 1947 mostly because of a lack of spare parts.
+The Turkish Air Force retired all of its Fw 190A-3 fleet in early-May, 1948 mostly because of a lack of spare parts.
 It is rumored that American-Turkish bilateral agreements required retiring and scrapping of all German-origin aircraft, although that requirement did not exist for any other country.
+35 of the 36 FW190-A3s that took off from the 5th Air Squadron in Bursa on the morning of 4 May, 1948 landed in Kayseri, with one aircraft executing an emergency landing en route at Eskişehir.
 According to the Hürriyet Daily News, all of the retired Fw 190s were saved from scrapping by wrapping them with protective cloths and burying them in the soil near the Aviation Supply and Maintenance Center at Kayseri.
 All attempts to locate and recover the aircraft have been unsuccessful, which suggests the story is probably a hoax or myth.